Kishan-S-U/Smart-Mobility-Cane/doc/README.md

 - APIs: Google Assistant API for voice input and GPS coordination; Google Maps API for route generation.
 - Wireless Communication: EPS-NOW protocol.

-Future Scope
+Next Steps
 -
 The main goal of this project is to create a fully equipped mobility cane for the blind.
 The future of this project is to scale down the electronic components and create a robust device, which will solve all the issues pointed out in the beginning.
 - Firstly, a single brain [microcontroller] will be used.
 - many additional sensors will be added, like; proximity, ultrasonic, bluetooth etc.
-- unique feedback systems will be implemented to adapt the surroundings.
+- unique feedback systems will be implemented to adapt with the surroundings.
 - More real time testing will take place